Managing Postman became painful so I tried migrating to Bruno — VSCode integration, Git management, and secret management

 What's Good About Bruno

-In Bruno, collections are placed as .bru files within the project folder.
-Unlike Postman, where collections from all projects are mixed in a single app, Bruno naturally achieves a 1:1 correspondence of project = collection.
+In Bruno, collections are placed as .bru files inside the project folder.
+Unlike Postman, where all project collections get mixed into a single app, a natural 1:1 correspondence of project = collection is achieved.

-.bru files are plain text, so Git diffs are easy to read and you can review them in PRs.
-New members can just git clone and immediately have access to the API testing environment.
-There's no need for Postman account invitations or export/import hassles.
+.bru files are plain text, so Git diffs are easy to read and can be reviewed in PRs.
+When a new member does git clone, they immediately have an API testing environment ready.
+There's no need for Postman account invitations or the hassle of exporting/importing.

 スクリーンショット 2026-03-09 10.55.41

-Bruno doesn't have cloud synchronization.
-No login or subscription is required.
-It works completely locally even in environments with unstable networks.
+Bruno has no cloud sync.
+No login or subscription is needed.
+It runs entirely locally even in unstable network environments.

 Item Version